raexera/yuki/README.md

 ## About

-Yuki is a set of configurations crafted for NixOS and Home-Manager, utilizing the power of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts) for optimal organization and efficiency.
+Yuki is a set of configurations crafted for NixOS and Home Manager, utilizing the power of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts) for optimal organization and efficiency.

 ## Credits